-Before we get started: I wanted a way to communicate with those who are supporting hakamount.
-This newsletter will be infrequent and unscheduled, but hopefully offers some value to those who read.
+Before we get started: I wanted a way to communicate with those who are supporting hakamount (A supplement brand I created based in the U.K).
+This blog will be infrequent and unscheduled, but hopefully offers some value to those who read.
 Topics will most likely be related to growing a company, or insights in to supplementation + performance.

 Okay, let's crack on...
 Creating A Supplement Brand During A Global Pandemic.